tomio13/RDM-Desktop/python/Readme.md

 - numericlist   comma separated list of numbers
 - file          relative link to a file
 - checkbox      a true/false value as check box
+- select        pick one from a list (text)
+- multiselect   pick one or more from a list (text list)

 # dynamic values
 Template fields which are not part of the form may have some